Shegun93/Amazon_Electronics_Recommendation_System_Using_Autoencoder/README.md

 # Data Attributes
 Attribute Information:

-● userId : Every user identified with a unique id
+1.  userId : Every user identified with a unique id
-● productId : Every product identified with a unique id \n ● Rating : Rating of the corresponding product by the corresponding user ● timestamp : Time of the rating ( ignore this column for this exercise)
+2.  productId : Every product identified with a unique id
+3. Rating : Rating of the corresponding product by the corresponding user
+4.  timestamp : Time of the rating (Maybe Ignore)

 #Requirements
 1. Pytorch